 |Optimal||Anticipate common issues of risk management, agency, and IP ownership, both in writing and in practice|

-- New Business Practicum: Template - Independent Contractor Agreement
+- New Business Community Law Clinic: Template - Independent Contractor Agreement

 - Orrick: Startup Forms Library - Consulting Agreement